Pre-order HER REBEL HIGHNESS:

-I’m a Chinese American author who writes YA and MG books that feature kickass Asian American heroes.
+Diana is a Chinese American author who writes YA and MG books that feature kickass Asian American heroes.
 Growing up as a Chinese American girl, these were the kind of characters she hungered to find in books.
-I believe that it’s important for all kids to recognize themselves as the heroes of the books they read and that diverse books help us create a better world is what drives her writing.
-She has two wonderful kids of my own and want them to grow up with books that represent them.
+She believes that it’s important for all kids to recognize themselves as the heroes of the books they read.
+Her belief that diverse books help us create a better world is what drives her writing.
+She has two wonderful kids of her own and want them to grow up with books that represent them.

-I was a 2019 We Need Diverse Books mentee with Swati Avashti and a 2021 Highlights Foundation Muslim Storytellers Fellow.
+Diana was a 2019 We Need Diverse Books mentee with Swati Avashti and a 2021 Highlights Foundation Muslim Storytellers Fellow.
 Her debut novel Heiress Apparently was a 2021 Washington State Book Award finalist in the Young Adult Literature category.
-She has a BA in Creative Writing from the University of Washington and an MA in English with a Creative Writing focus from the University of Illinois, Chicago.
-I’m represented by Christa Heschke and Daniele Hunter of McIntosh and Otis.
+She has a BA in Creative Writing from the University of Washington and an MA in English with a Creative Writing focus from the University of Illinois, Chicago, and she is represented by Christa Heschke and Daniele Hunter of McIntosh and Otis.
 Diana lives in a suburb of Seattle and teaches composition, creative writing, literature, and humanities at North Seattle College.